IDAES/idaes-pse/docs/howto/index.rst

-Examples
+How-to
 =========

-.. note:: This is a new examples section.
+.. note:: This is a new section.

 This section has examples of using the IDAES APIs.
 See also :doc:`../tutorials_examples`.